-- Data science and innovative methodologies in tourism, hospitality, and events; including data analytics, pattern recognition in big data.
+- Data science and innovative methodologies in tourism, hospitality, and events; including biometric research, data analytics and pattern recognition in big data.

 The Digital Lab

-Our research group is equipped with a world-class biometric research laboratory to facilitate various consumer behavior studies using psychophysiological measurements.
-The digital lab is outfitted with an integrated system of biometric sensor equipment including remote and mobile eye-tracking, facial expression, galvanic skin response (GSR), optical heart rate, etc. Using various biometric sensors in addition to other methodologies such as interviews and surveys, researchers are able to combine and synchronize data to enhance our investigations.
+Our research group is equipped with a world-class biometric research laboratory to facilitate various consumer behaviour studies using psycho-physiological measurements.
+The digital lab is outfitted with an integrated system of biometric sensor equipment including remote and mobile eye-tracking, facial expression, galvanic skin response (GSR), optical heart rate, etc. Using various biometric sensors in addition to other methodologies such as interviews and surveys, researchers are able to combine and synchronise data to enhance our investigations.
 Our lab allows us to experiment with the latest technology applications in tourism, hospitality, and events, such as virtual reality and social robots.

 Our body of staff and PhD students have extensive industry links across the hospitality, tourism and events sectors.
 Partners have included organisations specialising in digital media and technology, as well as a range of other prestigious organisations:

-- International Federation for Information Technologies and Travel & Tourism
+- International Federation for IT and Travel & Tourism

 - Visit Britain